Free Web Hosting Provider - Web Hosting - E-commerce - High Speed Internet - Free Web Page

 PAST REFERENCES

-Director of Educational Programs, NASA: " I know something of the genus public relations in higher educational institutions; I'd place Mr. Williams in the very top rank of those I know who might be candidates for top-level positions. . . ."
+Director of Educational Programs, NASA: I know something of . . . higher educational institutions; I'd place Mr. Williams in the very top rank of those I know who might be candidates for top-level positions. . . .

 Chief, Public Information Office, NASA Manned Spacecraft Center (now Lyndon B. Johnson Space Center): . . . articulate; displays outstanding writing skills which are creative and conform to accepted journalistic style; . . . quick to convert scientific jargon to understandable terms, yet retaining the proper emphasis on scientific significance.”